kdw9502/ngrinderwiki/Installation-Guide.md

    1. Check the ~/.ngrinder_agent folder and see the configuration(agent.conf) is there
    2. If it does not exist, copy the current folder’s \_\_agent.conf file into ~/.ngrinder_agent/agent.conf and load it.
    3. If it exists, just run with existing configuration in ~/.ngrinder_agent/agent.conf.
-5. If you like to overwrite the existing configuration with latest configuration, please put ‘-o‘ option as a parameter
+5. If you like to overwrite the existing configuration with the latest configuration, please put ‘-o‘ option as a parameter
    ```
    run_agent.sh -o # for linux / mac